Auto manufacturing is coming back in the U.S., with more training programs at community colleges to help fill the worker gap.

 Improving Completion Rates through Automotive Training

-Another community college is using their automotive training to improve completion rates
+Another community college is using its automotive training to improve completion rates

 as well.
 The Indianapolis Business Journal